seeramaheswari/Employee_project/README.md

 > Aware of requirement of employees in each department with the stayed emploees count

+> Age and tenure showing higher impact on attrition increase so to reduce that start plaining retention program to train the young employees by skillful more experienced candidates and give the career driven options to young employees to keep them loyal to the company.

->Salary hikes  and promotion planning to the based on their performance and loyalty
+>As the monthly income has high impact in attrition increase so,  hike the salary  and promotion planning to the based on their performance and loyalty

 >Giving flexible work hours timings to reduce to attriton rate.

->Giving remote work options for the long distance employees to reduce attrition.
+>As the distance from home is another main cause to increase attrition rate so, By Giving remote work options for the long distance employees to reduce attrition.

 ### 🎯 Final Business Impact